theodoremoreland/TemplateMacro/README.md

 ### WARNING
 __Once macros are run, Excel does not allow reverting any changes made to worksheets.__

-- Click on TemplateMacro "xlsm" file within this repo.
+- Click on TemplateMacro "xlsm" file within the "demo" folder.
 - Find and click the "Download" button for the "xlsm" file.
 - Open the Excel file and enable editing and macros, when prompted.
 - Locate the "customize quick access toolbar" on the upper left-hand corner of the Excel window